sunny4lab-project/-Automate-Microsoft-Azure-Asset-Inventory-using-Qualys/README.md

 Active Directory
 - :book:Checking Azure Subscription Permissions to assign the application to a role in your Azure subscription</details>
 This process only requires a few minutes.
-Now, let's explore the permissions required to create an Azure connector.<details>
+Now, let's explore the permissions required to create an Azure connector.<details><summary>Click here for details</summary>
 # -Step 1: Integration Setup
 Access Qualys Platform: